fangq/mcx/mcxlab/README.txt

              a byte array (uint8) for each detected photon.
 The column number of seed equals that of detphoton.
        trajectory: (optional), if given, mcxlab returns the trajectory data for each simulated photon.
 The output has 6 rows, the meanings are
                 id:  1:    index of the photon packet
                 pos: 2-4:  x/y/z/ of each trajectory position
                      5:    current photon packet weight
-                     6:    reserved
+              srcid: 6:    source ID (>0) of the photon
-             By default, mcxlab only records the first 1e7 positions along all simulated photons; change cfg.maxjumpdebug to define a different limit.
+              iquv:  7-10: Stokes IQUV vector (>0) of the photon By default, mcxlab only records the first 1e7 positions along all simulated photons; change cfg.maxjumpdebug to define a different limit.